What Is Withdrawal?

 Currently, there are no approved drug treatment medications for addiction to stimulants like meth.
 However, some addicts have found benefits in using antidepressant medication to offset some of the challenges of breaking free from the drug.
 Research suggests that specific antidepressant medication can help addicts by preventing the way the drug is synthesized in the brain.
 More research is needed, but early results are promising.10

 From Withdrawal to Recovery

 If statistics on substance abuse are any indication, the fear of drug withdrawal isn’t enough to prevent drug dependence in the United States.
-In a study of drug-related deaths in Florida during the years 2003 to 2009, the Centers for Disease Control and Prevention found that in Florida alone:
+In a study of drug-related deaths in Florida during the years 2003 to 2009, the Centers for Disease Control and Prevention reported the following alarming statistics.11

 - 16,550 deaths were caused by a drug overdose

-- Up to eight people died of a drug overdose every day
+- Up to 8 people died of a drug overdose every day

-- 76.1 percent of overdose deaths involved prescription drugs
+- 76.1% of overdose deaths involved prescription drugs

-- 33.9 percent of overdose deaths involved illegal street drugs
+- 33.9% of overdose deaths involved illegal street drugs

 How many of these drug users would have survived if they’d made it through the process of withdrawal?